erkin-personal/docs/how-to/add-users-to-your-network.md

 </p>

 <Note>
-    If a user already has a NetBird account, you can't invite them.
+    If a user already has a Netzilo account, you can't invite them.
     This is a limitation that is likely to be removed in future versions.
 </Note>

 ## Manage user roles
-NetBird has three user roles - `Owner`, `Admin`, and `User`.
+Netzilo has three user roles - `Owner`, `Admin`, and `User`.
 The roles allow you to control the level of access to the management API of your account.

 - `Owner` role - has full access to the account and can manage all aspects of the account.
-There can be only one account owner in NetBird.
+There can be only one account owner in Netzilo.
 Users with the owner role can delete their organization account.
-See the [Delete NetBird account](/how-to/delete-account) section.
+See the [Delete Netzilo account](/how-to/delete-account) section.
 - `Admin` role - has full access to the account except that administrators can't delete or update the role of the Owner user and delete the organization account.
 - `User` role - has limited access to the account, allowing users to view peers they own and others they can connect to.
 Users can create personal access tokens for programmatic access.